sachin-frayne/notes/elasticsearch_examples/rollups.md

   ]
 }

-# start the job
+# start the roll job

 POST _rollup/job/rollup_job/_start

-# perform an aggregation in the original index
+# run an aggregation in the original index

 GET index/_search
 {